grosser/cleanser/Readme.md

-Find polluting test by bisecting your tests
+Find polluting test by bisecting your tests.

 Install
 =======